 5. Conclusions

-Overall, we find that expanding upon the method introduced by Stewart and Hamel (2014) by including ageing error and growth variability into estimation of age composition ISS can have large effect in reducing the magnitude of ISS.
+Overall, we find that expanding upon the method introduced by Stewart and Hamel (2014) by including ageing error and growth variability into estimation of age composition ISS can have a large effect in reducing the magnitude of ISS.
 We provide two primary recommendations from this work.
-First, we recommend that stock assessment scientists consider the use of bootstrap methods like this one to set age composition ISS, length composition ISS, and CAAL ISS.
+First, we recommend that stock assessment scientists consider the use of bootstrap methods to set age composition ISS, length composition ISS, and CAAL ISS.
 With modern computing power, for a single species using the R package we built (https://github.com/BenWilliams-NOAA/surveyISS), it takes less than an hour to obtain both age and length composition bootstrap ISS for a historical survey time series (longer than 40 years in some cases); for a single year it takes a matter of minutes.
 Second, for all estimates of age composition ISS and CAAL ISS we recommend implementing ageing error and growth variability to more explicitly and thoroughly take these sources of uncertainty into account in stock assessment models.
-We note that while we used fishery-independent data here as an example, these sources of uncertainty would also be inherent to fishery-dependent data.
+We note that while we used fishery-independent data here as an example, these sources of uncertainty are also inherent to fishery-dependent data.

 Acknowledgements